hellocoop/packages/chatGPT.md

 2. **TypeScript Configuration**: Ensure your `tsconfig.json` is properly configured for project references as discussed previously.

-3. **Versioning**: If the shared code changes frequently, you might consider using a more specific versioning strategy instead of `"latest"` for internal dependencies.
+3. **Versioning**: If the shared code changes frequently, you might consider using a more specific versioning strategy instead of `"*"` for internal dependencies.
 This can prevent unexpected breaks due to changes in the shared code:

 ```json
 "dependencies": {